fabriciovergara/react-native-workers/README.md

 Before using this kind of solution you should check if [InteractionManager.runAfterInteractions](https://facebook.github.io/react-native/docs/interactionmanager.html) is not enough for your needs, because creating a aditional worker can considerably increase app memory usage.

+I mostly use this library for a personal project, that wrap a native database with a graphql api.
+So the updates may follow my needs, but any PR is welcome.

 ### Automatic Instalation
 ```
 npm install --save rn-workers